BMCV/galaxy-image-analysis/README.md

 ========================

-Galaxy Image Analysis developed within the [Biomedical Computer Vision (BMCV)](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) Group Heidelberg.
+Galaxy Image Analysis developed by the [Biomedical Computer Vision (BMCV) Group](http://www.bioquant.uni-heidelberg.de/research/groups/biomedical_computer_vision.html) at Heidelberg University.

 If Galaxy Image Analysis helped with the analysis of your data, please do not forget to cite: https://doi.org/10.1016/j.jbiotec.2017.07.019